adamchainz/django-perf-rec/README.rst

-``capture_traceback``, if not ``None``, should be a function that takes one argument, the given DB or cache operation, and returns a ``bool`` indiciating if a traceback should be captured for the operation (by default, they are not).
+``capture_traceback``, if not ``None``, should be a function that takes one argument, the given DB or cache operation, and returns a ``bool`` indicating if a traceback should be captured for the operation (by default, they are not).
 Capturing tracebacks allows fine-grained debugging of code paths causing the operations.
 Be aware that records differing only by the presence of tracebacks